 In addition, this card grants you a free night at a Category 1-4 Hyatt property for each year you’re a cardholder, along with automatic Discoverist status.

 Don’t forget you can transfer points from Chase Ultimate Rewards®.

 If you’re looking for more ways to rack up points to use in the World of Hyatt program, it’s also important to remember that Chase Ultimate Rewards® is one of their transfer partners.
-This means that, if you have a premier Chase credit card like the Chase Sapphire Preferred® Card or Chase Sapphire Reserve®, you can transfer points 1:1 to the World of Hyatt program.
+This means that, if you have a premier Chase credit card like the Chase Sapphire Preferred® Card or Chase Sapphire Reserve®, 1:1 point transfer to leading airline and hotel loyalty programs.

 If you have these cards already, make sure to utilize them for point transfers when your Hyatt account runs short or you’re saving up for a big redemption.
 If you don’t have these cards already, you can also consider signing up.
 Both personal Chase credit cards offer large signup bonuses that can boost your stash of World of Hyatt points extremely fast.

 You can book all-inclusive rewards for as little as 20,000 points per night.

 While the advantages of the World of Hyatt program are plenty, people really love the fact this program lets you redeem points for all-inclusive resorts in Jamaica and Mexico.
 Even better, some of the program’s all-inclusive properties are extremely inexpensive to book if you have only two people in your party.